-This post will be printed in the September 2014 issue of Doors & Hardware
+This post was printed in the September 2014 issue of Doors & Hardware

 Many code requirements are dependent upon the occupant load of the room or space in question.
 For example, the International Building Code (IBC) requires panic hardware for doors equipped with a lock or latch, which serve Assembly or Educational occupancies with an occupant load of 50 or more (the occupant load limit for NFPA 101 – The Life Safety Code is 100 or more).